suryanshRoy/FloatLLM/README.md

 ## The development process
 > [!NOTE]
->
-> I am currently working on it and maybe it will get better over time so thanks for your patience and support!
-> Currently these things are done:
->
+> Please note that FloatLLM is currently in early development, so keep an eye on the repo for updates!
 - [x] Engine & Memory Management:
   - Implemented `ComputeEngine::init()`: Discovered hardware, loaded all backends, allocated dynamic memory, and initialized the GGML context with Zero-Copy (`no_alloc = true`).
   - Implemented `ComputeEngine::map_tensor()`: Mapped raw memory pointers to GGML tensors and stored them in a registry.
-- [ ] Inference Logic(Working on):
+- [ ] Inference Logic (Working on):
   - Implemented `ComputeEngine::forward_pass()`: Created a new computation graph, copied prompt tokens, and implemented a robust tensor lookup system (exact name match -> fallback scan).
 - [ ] Utilities & Safety:
   - Implemented `Utils::quantize_memory()`: A helper function to convert F32 to F16 for memory optimization.